32 Tips from the Entrepreneurs Bookshelf for Entrepreneurs, Startups & Business Owners

 - Understanding your strengths and weaknesses is a critical step in developing a strategy for success.
 It helps set direction, allocate resources and promote growth.
 (Plotting the Course)

-- If you want to accomplish more, feel better, and be less stressed, make a habit of writing down the three to five most important things you need to do each day to achieve your goals–and do nothing else until they are completed. (happy@work)
+- If you want to accomplish more, feel better, and be less stressed, make a habit of writing down the three to five most important things you need to do each day to achieve your goals–and do nothing else until they are completed. ([email protected])

 - Opportunities in life, as in sailing are not obvious to everyone, nor does everyone know what to look for in search of one.
 They do appear for everyone at some time, in some form or another, and it is those individuals who can recognize an opportunity and seize it that open up new possibilities for themselves.
 (Plotting the Course)